cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - Peer: can be thought of as a user
 - Pocket: Referring to cyber.page.
 Pocketing your ledger = connecting it
 - Port: In computing the address of something
-- Prometheus:
+- Prometheus: Free software application used for event monitoring and alerting (for nodes)
 - Protocol: A set of rules and/or guidelines for anything
 - Pubkey: Public key.
 The public key of a node
 - Pull Request: A commit by a user or a developer for a specific task that can be used by the project
 - Query: To find something out
-- Quorum:
+- Quorum: The majority needed to agree on something
 - Rank: The particular ordered number of something.
 I.E. 3 out of 10
 - RC or Resource Credits: The name of the model in cyber where we calculate the number of resources needed to make transactions.
 Bandwidth
-- Recovery Period:
+- Recovery Period: The period it takes for your energy (bandwidth) to recover in cyber
 - Release: A particular version of something
 - Relevance: The ability to retrieve something that satisfies needs
 - Repository: A place where code is gathered.
 Usually referring to GitHub
 - Reputation: The overall quality of someone by which he is judged.
 See Karma
 - Reward: Something that is returned or given in exchange for something else.
 Rewards in CYB can be acquired via staking, GoL and governance
 - Roadmap: The plan of the team
-- Root:
+- Root: The root directory or the root CID.
+The origin of the chain that is in question
 - Routing: The direction something is travelling
 - Rumours: The mentions of validators addresses, a tag
-- RPC:
+- RPC: Remote procedure call is when a computer program causes a procedure to execute in a different address space (commonly on another computer on a shared network)
-- SDK:
+- SDK: Software Developer Kit.
+A tool kit used by a developer referring to a particular subject.
+I.E. a programming language
 - Seed Node: A node that allows other nodes to communicate with it
-- Sentinel Node:
+- Sentinel Node: A node used for security purposes to add as an extra node on the path to something
 - Service Node: Any node used specifically for the broadcast of any service
 - Semantics: The study of meaning
 - Semantical field:  A set of words grouped semantically that refers to a specific subject